mienaikoe/ziyu/Chapters/2-7-Chapter14.md

   Hae doubtful eyes peered into a part of himself he had long forgotten.
 As if Linyu was directing Kip's subconscious, and he himself was just a passenger.

   "I could never forget about you, Linyu.
-Or your mother, or your nather."
+Or your mother, or your nather.
+I will find a way to clear Ara and I'll come back to tell you all the stories."

-  "You can.
-And you might.
-I'm just saying this so you don't have an excuse."
+  "That's what all of the clean say to the people they meet while they're here.
+They never come back."

   Kip felt a tear well up without surfacing. *Your father.
+Where has he been in your life?*

-He must have forgotten you.* He cracked a small smile to cover his sympathy and said, "No excuses, no mistakes.
+  He cracked a small smile to cover his sympathy and said, "No excuses, no mistakes.
 You have my word."

-  But Linyu didn't smile; thi gathered hae things for the climb across the canopy, toward the clearing where the great fire burned bright in the darkness.
+  But Linyu didn't smile; thi gathered hae things for the climb across the canopy, toward the clearing where the great fire burned bright in the darkness below.